Delegation-numerique-en-sante/mesconseilscovid/contenus/thematiques/11-covid-in-france.md

    </div>

-.. question:: As a student, vaccinated outside the European Union, how can I obtain a French health pass (<i>pass sanitaire</i>)?
+.. question:: As a student, vaccinated outside the European Union, how can I obtain a French health pass (<i>passe sanitaire</i>)?

    Foreign **students** studying in France can [request the conversion](https://www.demarches-simplifiees.fr/commencer/passe-sanitaire-etudiants?locale=en) of their vaccination certificate.